nusco/narjillos/README.md

 ##How to run an experiment

-To put a Petri dish full of narjillos under your microscope, you need Java 8 and git.
+To put a Petri dish full of narjillo eggs under your microscope, you need Java 8 and git.
 Install Narjillos:

     git clone https://github.com/nusco/narjillos.git
     cd narjillos